wkumari/draft-vandergaast-edns-client-subnet/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on November 21, 2015.
+   This Internet-Draft will expire on December 14, 2015.

-Contavalli, et al.      Expires November 21, 2015               [Page 1]
+Contavalli, et al.      Expires December 14, 2015               [Page 1]

-Internet-Draft         Client Subnet in DNS Querys              May 2015
+Internet-Draft         Client Subnet in DNS Querys             June 2015

 Copyright Notice